Audienix/IMDB-Movie/README.md

-# Brilliant Movies App (Android)
+# IMDB Movies App (Android)

 This is a sample Android application that displays a list of movies from a remote API, demonstrating modern Android development practices.
+This entire application code, including unit tests have been written by **Gemini Agent in Android Studio**.

 ## Improvised Requirements